 As you emerge from the last serpentine train tunnel, making your way from Tokyo into Yamanashi, you suddenly plunge into vast swathes of lush vineyards.
 On countless occasions, as I sat peering through my window onboard a passing train, I felt a deep longing to explore these vineyards and wineries on foot.
 Anyone who loves to explore knows that walking is the best way to get an intimate knowledge of place, so after years of longing, I’ve made that daydream a reality.
 Please enjoy the first of what I hope will be many recommendations for walking in Japan’s premier winery region.

-MGVs is open from 9:30 to 16:30, but is closed on Tuesdays (open every day during September and October).
+MGVs Winery is open from 9:30 to 16:30.
+The winery closes on Tuesdays (April to November) and both Tuesdays and Wednesdays (December to March).
 There are currently no set tours, but this will change shortly.
 However, most of the winery is visible through the massive windows in its very chic tasting area.
 The prices for tasting vary from ¥200 to ¥700 for 30 ml.

 As you walk along the narrow vineyard roads, you will inevitably meet the local farmers who seem to genuinely welcome the presence of tourists.
 The first thing they want to know is where you are from, then they want to tell you about their vineyards and maybe which wineries use their grapes.
 As these types of interactions are at the heart of alternative tourism, despite the language barrier, just jump right in.
 Serendipity is the best part of leaving the well-trodden path behind.